Request a Demo

 Compliance is Foundational, Not Bolted On

-MFIPPA, PIPEDA, AODA, and Ontario Municipal Act compliance are built into the data model, workflow engine, and audit system — not added as afterthought modules that require separate licensing.
+MFIPPA, PIPEDA, CASL, AODA, and Ontario Municipal Act compliance are built into the data model, workflow engine, and audit system — not added as afterthought modules that require separate licensing.

 03